uxlfoundation/oneAPI-spec/source/elements/oneART/source/overview.inc.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

-Advanced ray tracing defines a set of ray tracing and high-fidelity rendering and computation routines for use in a wide variety of 3D graphics uses including, film and television photorealistic visual effects and animation rendering, scientific visualization,
+oneART Advanced Ray Tracing defines a set of ray tracing and high-fidelity rendering and computation routines for use in a wide variety of 3D graphics uses including, film and television photorealistic visual effects and animation rendering, scientific visualization,